Soham murders: Inquest

 The inquest into the children's deaths was held at Shire Hall, Cambridge, on 23 August 2002.
-Coroner David Morris testified the bodies of both girls were partially skeletonized, and that no precise cause of death could be determined for either of them.
+Coroner David Morris testified the bodies of both girls were partially skeletonised, and that no precise cause of death could be determined for either of them.
 Morris stated that the most likely cause of death of both girls had been asphyxiation.
 He also stated that the girls had almost certainly not died at the location where their bodies had been discovered, and that both bodies had been placed there within 24 hours of their deaths.
 These conclusions were physically supported by an analysis of the shoots of nettles at the crime scene which enabled forensic ecologist and palynologist Patricia Wiltshire to estimate that the bodies had been placed at this location almost two weeks before.

 Funerals

 The funeral services for Wells and Chapman were held on consecutive days in September 2002.
-Both services were held at St Andrew's parish church and officiated by Tim Alban Jones, and the girls were buried in adjacent graves in Soham's Fordham Road Cemetery, following ceremonies attended by only family and close friends.
+Both services were held at St Andrew's parish church and officiated by Tim Alban Jones, and the girls are buried in graves next to each other in Soham's Fordham Road Cemetery, following ceremonies attended by only family and close friends.
 At the request of both families, the media refrained from reporting on either service.